 Caller ID is a terrific convenience, but there are times you may want to keep your identity hidden from the person you’re calling.
 Perhaps you’d like to double-check a contractor’s quote and need to hide your caller ID to get an honest answer, for example.
 If you’ve wondered—“How do I block my number?”—the good news is it’s simple to do.

-Phone companies make it easy for you to block your phone number, although the steps may vary depending on your carrier and phone.
+Phone companies make it easy for you to block your cell phone number or landline, although the steps may vary depending on your carrier and phone.
 In most cases, it’s simply a matter of adding a prefix to the number.
 You can temporarily or permanently disable your caller ID feature depending on how anonymous you choose to be.

 One thing to keep in mind, however: Caller ID blocking doesn’t work with toll-free numbers.
 When individuals or businesses set up a toll-free line, they pay for incoming calls, which gives them access to your caller ID data.
 Also, you may be unable to block your number if the person you’re calling uses a service or app that unmasks blocked calls.